18 Best Places to Visit in California During Winter

 Another not-to-be missed hike is an easy loop through Stout Memorial Grove in the luscious Jedediah Smith Redwood State Park, where there’s limited underbrush and nothing but 300+ foot redwoods, soaring overhead, as far as the eye can see.

-How to get to Redwoods State and National Parks: Thanks to their remoteness, the redwoods aren’t swarmed with visitors, especially come winter.
+Thanks to their remoteness, the redwoods aren’t swarmed with visitors, especially come winter.
 That being said, you will have to put in a bit of legwork to get there.

 The closest international airport is San Francisco (5 and a half hours away) and Sacramento (5 hours and 50 minutes away).

-Where to stay in the Redwoods State and National Parks: Trinidad Bay Bed and Breakfast will charm your socks off, with warm cookies at check-in, vistas of the Pacific Ocean, and a home-cooked three-course breakfast, brought straight to your room (you had me at warm cookies, guys).
+Trinidad Bay Bed and Breakfast will charm your socks off, with warm cookies at check-in, vistas of the Pacific Ocean, and a home-cooked three-course breakfast, brought straight to your room (you had me at warm cookies, guys).

 18. Dry Creek Sonoma

-Most people don’t think of visiting Sonoma during the winter time, but the mild climate and sparse crowds makes it an ideal getaway spot.
 While the Dry Creek region in western Sonoma County flies a bit under the radar, it’s nonetheless incredibly scenic.
-And, as an added bonus, as compared to most of the towns in the sprawling Sonoma region, Dry Creek offers more intimate and friendly vibes, with smaller scale wineries where you can actually meet the owners of the vineyard.
+And, as an added bonus, as compared to most of the towns in the sprawling Sonoma region, Dry Creek offers more intimate and friendly vibes, with smaller scale wineries where you can actually meet the owners of the vineyard and get personalized wine recommendations.

 Vineyard in Sonoma, California